tyngsboroughrobotics/botball-python/README.md

 # Botball for Python

 Botball for Python provides Python wrappers for several useful Botball components (including motors, servos, sensors and wheels), as well as access to the entire `libwallaby` C library so it can interoperate with existing projects.
-Botball for Python is designed for Python 3.6 and is fully typed and documented at [botball.readthedocs.io](https://botball.readthedocs.io).
+Botball for Python is designed for Python 3.6 and is fully typed and documented.

+## Documentation

+The documentation is available at https://tyngsboroughrobotics.github.io/botball.

 ## Installation and usage